JoelDSousa/Full-Stack-Web-Dev/part1/course information step3/README.md

-understanding how to manage javascript objects
+# Understanding how to manage javascript objects